 As noted, we may agree to enter into a performance-based fee arrangement with clients.
-The terms of each arrangement will be negotiable on a case-by-case basis but generally, we will charge our fees based upon a percentage of the market value of the assets being managed ("base fee") in addition to a fee based on the performance of the account ("performance fee").
+The terms of each arrangement will be negotiable on a case-by-case basis but generally, and as noted above, we will charge a management fee and a performance-based fee.

-We may manage accounts that pay performance-based fees side-by-side with clients that pay only asset-based fees.
+We may manage accounts that pay performance-based fees side-by-side with clients that pay only management fees.
 We face potential conflicts of interest in that we may have an incentive to favor accounts that pay performance-based fees.
 Performance-based compensation can create an incentive for us to make investments that are riskier or more speculative than would be the case where we are only paid a base fee.
 Depending on the performance of the portfolio, we may be paid more or less compared to the non-performance-based fee received on other portfolios that we manage.